Warning

 Step 2 Getting the Apostille

-≈May 24/May 25 As soon as you get the email with your FBI background check results, you can apply for Apostille of the Hague.
-You do not have to wait for the hard-copy through the mail, but it is important that your printed copy has the large FBI seal in the background.
+≈April 17/18 As soon as you get the email with your FBI background check results, you can apply for Apostille of the Hague.
+You do not have to wait for the hard-copy through the mail.
+Print a high quality copy of the document, and make sure that your printed copy has the large FBI seal in the background.

 Requirements: (link)